 What we do

-At Turbulence Simulation and Modeling (TSM) Lab at Michigan State University, we strive to understand the fundamental of turbulence through simulation and to develop next-generation predictive methods.
+At Turbulence Simulation and Modeling (TSM) Lab at Michigan State University, we strive to understand the fundamentals of turbulence through simulation and to develop next-generation predictive methods.
 We are interested in complex, realistic wall-bounded turbulent flows, such as those with pressure gradients, unsteadiness, surface roughness, rotation, compressibility, multiple phases, etc. You can find such flows in turbomachinery, vehicles, animal locomotions, rivers, the atmosphere, just to name a few.

 From left to right: Timur Aminov (undergrad), Mostafa Aghaei Jouybari (PhD student), Prof. Giles Brereton, Sai Chaitanya (PhD student), Saurabh Pargal (PhD student), Guangchen Shen (PhD student) and Prof. Junlin Yuan (director).